MariaSernaZ/MariaSernaZ/README.md

   * HTML5, CSS3, Sass
   * Manage APIs with JavaScript and React
   * Version control with Git
-  * Creation of SPAs with React
+  * Create SPAs with React

 **Knowledge**: